meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 ### Reminiscence in Younger Adults
 Adjustment remains a relevant construct across the lifespan (hence why reminiscence is not necessarily limited to older adults).
 #### Mutual/Social Reminiscence
+Social reminiscing was an effective emotion regulation strategy in enh